pactflow/example-bi-directional-consumer-cypress/README.md

 * `PACT_PROVIDER=pactflow-example-provider-postman`: ...
 Postman (https://github.com/pactflow/example-provider-postman)
 * `PACT_PROVIDER=pactflow-example-provider-restassured`: ...
 Rest Assured (https://github.com/pactflow/example-provider-restassured)
 ### Usage

-#### Pact use case

-* `make test` - run the pact test locally
-* `make fake_ci_cypress` - run the Cypress CI process locally

 #### Use case with Cypress

-NOTE: The cypress are already in the project, in the `./cypress` directory, see below for how to start cypress test and generate consumer contract
+NOTE: The cypress are already in the project, in the `./cypress` directory.
+Cypress tests are located in `./cypress/integration`.See below for how to start cypress test, generate consumer contract and publish contract to pactflow.

 * `make test_cypress` - run cypress test locally
 * `make fake_ci_cypress` - run the nock version of the CI process locally

 *How to use Cypress*

+* Spin up the ui project by running `npm run start`
 * Define your pact provider and consumer name at `cypress.json` as cypress environment variables
 * You can stubbed your network request and response with `cy.intecept`, and record network call to a consumer driven contract with `cy.usePactWait`.
 * `npm run cypress:headless:chrome` - this will run cypress e2e test in headless mode, and write stubbed network calls a pact file
 * `npm run cypress:run` - this will run cypress e2e test with browser ui